workkkfor2012/gemini-coder/packages/website/docs/intro.md

 #### 🛠️ File refactoring

 Modify the active file based on natural language instructions.
-When used directly, the tool attaches selected context in each request.
-Indirect use involves modyfing files when applying a chat response of which code blocks contain truncation comments, e.g. "// ..."
+The tool attaches selected context in each request.

+#### 🛠️ Apply chat response

+Automatically integrate chat responses with your codebase.
+The tool detects whether the clipboard contains complete files (replaces them directly), diffs or truncated files with ellipsis commments, e.g. "// ..." (applies them intelligently).

 #### 🛠️ Commit messages